-Why Search Engine Optimization Should Matter To You In 2019
+Why Search Engine Optimisation Should Matter To You

 The way people search has changed, partly due to the evolution of search engines such as Google.

 And make no mistake, Google is the market leader in terms of search engines.
 Since 1997, Google has dominated the search engine market, maintaining 89.95 percent market share as of January 2019.

 On top of this, people now use Pinterest, Facebook, and Instagram to plan their wedding, draw inspiration, and contact wedding vendors directly.
 But organic reach of these social media platforms is dwindling and more than ever, businesses are needing to pump advertising dollars into reaching prospective customers.